Wei-Chen-hub/GTA-Human-tools/collection/README.md

 For setting the GAME Hook, please see [this tool](https://github.com/fabbrimatteo/JTA-Mods).

+For downloading of GTA-Human Scenario files (should generate the same scenario), please use [this link](https://drive.google.com/file/d/1N8Vej8blgHDepoFbhoOxneJ636PtHMfZ/view)

 # GTAHuman Data Collector

 Written in C++ and Visual Studio 2019, retargeted to Visual Studio 2022.